Kim12312/DL-based_Tumor_Grade_of_Lung_Adenocarcinoma/readme.md

 python3 submit_test_plot.py

+**License**

+The code is distributed under the Apache License 2.0.
+For any commercial use, please contact the corresponding author for permission.

 **Other information**

 *This code and data are test codes of our study.
 Any questions of this study are available on reasonable request from the corresponding author.*